 Wrong timing

-Even if you have three moms, it still takes nine months to make a baby.
-In other words, do not try to compensate for poor planning skills by investing more resources into promoting the seminar.
-All too often this approach wastes a lot of marketing dollars, as it underestimates the seminar announcement lead time.
-When targeting time-pressed business decision makers, you should typically estimate a three- to four-week lead time.
-That means your recipients should have the mailing invitation in their hands three to four weeks prior to the event date, and that the registration process is already in place (online, toll free, etc.).
+When targeting time-pressed business decision makers, you should typically estimate a four- to six-week lead time.
+That means your recipients should have the mailing invitation in their hands three to four weeks prior to the event date, and that the entire registration process is already in place.

 On the other hand, promoting a seminar too early is equally bad because even if you get more registrants, you are very likely to experience a higher drop-off rate.
-So what’s the secret?
-Timely reminders (online, by phone), either one week or a couple of days prior to the event.

-Promoting your seminar at the right time may sound tricky but it is essential.
-This can be as simple as avoiding scheduling events at a time that conflicts with your audience’s schedule (i.e. end of the fiscal quarter for controllers), or as elaborate as identifying event triggers that signal or predict changes in the behaviour of your recipients.
 For example, if your organization offers ERP solutions and you use your database to track prospects who use ERPgizmo, one trigger event could be an announcement by ERPgizmo Inc. that impacts their users such as the end of their support plan.
 In this case, inviting ERPgizmo users to attend a seminar shortly after the announcement can help you generate a good deal more qualified leads.

 PITFALL #8